sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(result).toBe(3)
 -->

-Another dark use of the bitwise NOT operator to discard a fractional portion of a number.
+Another obscure use of the bitwise NOT operator is to discard the fractional portion of a number.
 Use `Math.floor()` instead:

 <!--
 let result = (